ZHCSOFT/Linux-Initialize-and-Setting/Ubuntu/Install_Jetson_Inference.md

 mkdir build && cd build
 cmake ..
 ```
-### When you failed to configure, shows message such as `Python 3.7 not found`, try to redo submodule update.
+If you failed to configure(shows message such as `Python 3.7 not found`), try to redo submodule update.
 ```
 cd ~/Downloads/jetson-inference/
 git submodule update --init --recursive